idahoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are Family Court Records Public in Idaho State?

-There are however some exceptions to this.
-Certain court records, according to Rule 32 (g) might be exempt from disclosure on a case-by-case basis.
+There are, however, some exceptions to this.
+According to Rule 32 (g), certain court records might be exempt from disclosure on a case-by-case basis.
 They include records restricted by state or federal law, the identity of jurors of grand juries, certain information for juvenile cases, and any documents filed with the court in camera.
-Also, the State does not allow bulk distribution of court records.
-However, the Supreme Court may allow these for journalistic, research, governmental or statistical purposes.
+Also, the state does not allow bulk distribution of court records.
+However, the Supreme Court may allow these for journalistic, research, governmental, or statistical purposes.

 Are Idaho State Divorce Records Sealed or Public Records?